 Will a Power of Attorney work for closing?

 Executing a Limited Power of Attorney to sign on another person’s behalf for the closing is common if circumstances prevent a party from being physically present at the closing.
 Different states have different requirements for powers of attorney to be effective as well as different recording requirements.
-Our firm can prepare the power of attorney to ensure it will meet the requirements of South Carolina law.
+Our law firm Charleston SC can prepare the power of attorney to ensure it will meet the requirements of South Carolina law.
 Likewise, if a durable power of attorney is recorded on file in the county in which someone is purchasing real property and the POA authorizes the attorney to purchase real estate on behalf of the principal, that is acceptable as well.
+If you’re looking at the many law firms Daniel Island SC and Charleston SC and wondering who can help you with POA concerns, we invite you to call us today; we’re here to answer your questions and make the process smooth and simple.